Updated: 11/24/20 | November 24th, 2020

-I’ve added an LGBT column for the website to make the site more inclusive and talk about issues that affect some members of our community.
-In this column, we hear from voices in the LGBT community about their experiences on the road, safety tips, events, and overall advice for other LGBT travelers!
+I’ve added an LGBTQ column to the website to make it more inclusive and talk about issues that affect some members of our community.
+In this column, we hear from voices in the LGBTQ community about their experiences on the road, safety tips, events, and overall advice for other LGBTQ travelers.
 Returning this month is our column leader, Adam from travelsofadam.com.

 The great thing about travel today is that more of the world is accessible and open — no matter your sexuality or gender identity.
-While there have been ups and downs in the political movement for LGBT equality, major cities still provide the safest and friendliest spots for LGBT individuals.
+While there have been ups and downs in the political movement for lesbian, gay, bi, trans, and queer (LGBTQ) equality, major cities still provide the safest and friendliest spots for members of these communities.

 Germany’s capital has a unique place in gay history.
 In the 1920s Weimar era, it was one of Europe’s most liberal cities — home to gaudy cabaret and the site of one of the first gay villages.
 Today, Berlin’s free-spirited attitude has propelled it to the top of many “best of” lists thanks to 24-hour nightlife, a burgeoning art and food scene, and a diverse, international population.

-While London still holds an important place in the UK’s LGBT scene, Manchester plays host to a number of the biggest and best LGBT events in the country.
-Once the home to iconic gay hero Alan Turing, Manchester became internationally famous from the 1990s Queer as Folk TV series set in and around the city’s gay neighborhood, Canal Street.
+While London still holds an important place in the UK’s LGBTQ scene, Manchester plays host to a number of the biggest and best queer events in the country.
+Once the home to iconic gay hero Alan Turing, Manchester became internationally famous thanks to the 1990s TV series Queer as Folk set in and around the city’s gay neighborhood, Canal Street.

-Today, Canal Street is still filled with bars, clubs, and other gay-owned businesses — from the pretty and glitzy Richmond Tea Rooms to popular nightclubs like G-A-Y and Poptastic.
-Manchester’s Northern Quarter, with its trendy bars, underground rock clubs, and small indie art galleries, has also become a gay hotspot a little further removed from the twinky, tank top–filled Canal Street.
+Today, Canal Street is still filled with bars, clubs, and other gay-owned businesses — from the pretty and glitzy Richmond Tea Rooms to popular nightclubs like G-A-Y and Via Manchester.
+The city’s Northern Quarter, with its trendy bars, underground rock clubs, and small indie art galleries, has also become a queer-friendly hot spot a little further removed from the twinky, tank top–filled Canal Street.

-When to visit: Manchester Pride is the UK’s largest, taking place each September, but other queer events happen year-round, such as the trans-focused Sparkle Festival in July and the Queer Contact arts festival each winter.
+When to visit: Manchester Pride each September is the UK’s largest, but other queer events happen year-round, such as the trans-focused Sparkle Festival in July and the Queer Contact arts and theater festival each February.

 When to visit: Dallas Pride takes place each September, but the Oak Lawn neighborhood also comes alive, full of color and costumes, each Halloween for the annual Oak Lawn Halloween Block Party.

 With its seemingly endless warm weather, sunshine, and meticulously manicured population, Los Angeles has been one of the United States’ most gay-friendly cities for a long time.
-So much so that since 1969 there’s been an LGBT center in the city that now boasts it serves more LGBT individuals than any other organization in the world.
-You’ll also find the ONE Archives Foundation, tasked with recording LGBT history by preserving historical artifacts, publications, and testimonies.
-Culturally, Los Angeles is famous for being the global cinematic capital, but it also has world-class restaurants and museums, such as LACMA and the Getty Museum.
+So much so that since 1969 there’s been an LGBT center in the city that now boasts it serves more queer people than any other organization in the world.
+You’ll also find the ONE Archives Foundation here, tasked with recording LGBTQ history by preserving historical artifacts, publications, and testimonies.

-Then there’s the nightlife, including West Hollywood’s gay clubs and bars, such as crowd favorites The Abbey and Flaming Saddles.
-Outside of the “gay ghetto” of WeHo, Silver Lake is a popular gay hotspot.
-There, you’ll find The Black Cat, site of the first documented LGBT civil rights demonstration in the US and now a popular brunch hangout.
-For nightlife in Silver Lake, Akbar draws the bearded hipster crowd with its small dance parties.
+Then there’s the nightlife, including West Hollywood’s gay clubs and bars, such as crowd favorites The Abbey and Rocco’s.
+Besides the “gay ghetto” of “WeHo,” Silver Lake is also a popular hot spot.
+There you’ll find The Black Cat, site of the first documented LGBTQ civil rights demonstration in the US and now a popular brunch hangout.
+For nightlife in Silver Lake, AKBAR draws the bearded hipster crowd with its small dance parties.

-Argentina was the first South American country to legalize same-sex marriage and adoption rights, putting the country at the forefront of LGBT equality since 2010.
-The capital Buenos Aires has benefited, with a large and vibrant LGBT culture.
+Argentina was the first South American country to legalize same-sex marriage and adoption rights, putting the country at the forefront of LGBTQ equality since 2010.
+The capital Buenos Aires has benefited, with a large and vibrant queer culture.

 The areas of Recoleta, Palermo, and San Telmo are where you’ll find the largest concentration of gay bars and nightlife.
-Palermo, with trendy bars, cafés, shops, and restaurants in its Soho district, offers a lot of cool things to see and do — from the Latin pop and drag at Jolie Club (Fiesta Jolie) every Wednesday to the gay-friendly underground speakeasies (such as the new Victoria Brown Bar).
+Palermo, with trendy bars, cafés, shops, and restaurants in its Soho district, offers a lot of cool things to see and do — from the Latin pop and drag at Jolie Club (Fiesta Jolie) every Wednesday to the video bar Peuteo Palermo in Soho.

 The gay community in Buenos Aires is relatively out and open, but the culture is more subdued than other over-the-top gay destinations.
-But still, you’ll find LGBT life fairly well integrated in society, with many tango bars and clubs even offering queer tango lessons and dance nights.
+But you’ll still find LGBTQ life fairly well integrated in society, with many tango bars and clubs even offering queer tango lessons and dance nights.

 When to visit: Buenos Aires Pride takes place in November, at the beginning of the southern hemisphere’s summer season.

-Famous for cold winters, sunny summers, and trendsetting Swedes all year long, Stockholm has a strange mix of art, fashion, culture, and design — and one of Scandinavia’s best LGBT scenes.
-Sweden is also one of the most progressive countries in the world when it comes to LGBT and women’s rights.
+Famous for cold winters, sunny summers, and trendsetting Swedes all year long, Stockholm has an eclectic mix of art, fashion, culture, and design — and one of Scandinavia’s best queer scenes.
+Sweden is also one of the most progressive countries in the world when it comes to queer and women’s rights.

-The LGBT scene is spread throughout the city.
-From the underground indie club King Kong to the kitschy ABBA Museum, there’s something for everyone in the city.
-During the summer months, the Mälarpaviljongen restaurant (located on a set of floating docks) hosts a number of LGBT events, fundraisers, and parties.
+The gay scene is spread throughout the city.
+From the cozy Chokladkoppen café (with rainbow flags out front) to the kitschy ABBA Museum, there’s something for everyone.
+Open only during the summer months, the Mälarpaviljongen restaurant (located on a set of floating docks) hosts a number of LGBTQ events, fundraisers, and parties.

 When to visit: Stockholm Pride each August is the biggest gay event of the year, with big music acts, parties, and public seminars on everything from fetish training to human rights.

-Home to Canada’s largest LGBT community, Toronto has a vibrant and lively gay village.
-The intersecting streets of Church and Wellesley feature a number of gay-owned bars and businesses.
+Home to Canada’s largest LGBTQ community, Toronto has a vibrant and lively gay village.
+The intersecting streets of Church and Wellesley feature a number of queer-owned bars and businesses.
 The area comes alive each night with locals and visitors, most famously at Woody’s, one of the best clubs on Church Street.

 But Toronto’s gay-friendliness extends elsewhere in the city, such as the West Queen West and Trinity Bellwoods neighborhoods.
 Take a walk down Ossington Avenue, College Street, or Queen Street West (bordering these neighborhoods) for a number of cool, queer-friendly businesses, from Toronto’s best macaroons at Nadege Patisserie to the monthly Yes Yes Y’all queer hip-hop and dancehall party.

 When to visit: Too cold in the winter, Toronto is best in the summer when it’s sunny and full of color.
-Pride Toronto — one of the world’s largest Pride celebrations — attracts hundreds of thousands of visitors.
-Other popular events include the Inside Out LGBT film festival which takes place over two weeks at the beginning of each summer, showcasing more than 200 queer-themed films alongside artist talks, premieres, and industry panels.
+Pride Toronto — one of the world’s largest such celebrations — attracts hundreds of thousands of visitors every June.
+Other popular events include the Inside Out film festival, which takes place over two weeks at the beginning of each summer, showcasing more than 200 queer-themed films alongside artist talks, premieres, and industry panels.

-While Australia is currently arguing over same-sex marriage equality, Sydney remains a beacon of gay-friendliness on the continent.
-With Sydney’s progressive attitudes, beautiful beaches, and an active arts scene, the city is as vibrant as ever.
+Australia legalized same-sex marriage equality back in 2017, and while most Australian cities are very welcoming to LGBTQ tourists, Sydney stands out a beacon of gay-friendliness on the continent.
+Sydney’s progressive attitudes, beautiful beaches, and active arts scene make the city is as vibrant as ever.

-Here’s the thing: just about any city in the world can be a “gay hotspot” — it’s always a matter of knowing where is safe and how to meet locals.
-Planning your visit around LGBT events — from film festivals and Pride parades to political activist seminars — is a pretty solid way to make any holiday that much more gay.
+Here’s the thing: just about any city in the world can be a “gay hot spot” — it’s always a matter of knowing where is safe and how to meet locals.
+Planning your visit around LGBTQ events — from film festivals and Pride parades to political activist seminars — is a pretty solid way to make any holiday that much more gay.

-Adam Groffman is a former graphic designer living in Berlin, Germany.
-He’s a gay travel expert, writer, and blogger and publishes a series of LGBT-friendly Hipster City Guides from around the world on his gay travel blog, Travels of Adam.
+Adam Groffman is a travel writer based in Brooklyn, New York.
+He’s a gay travel expert, writer, marketer, and blogger and publishes a series of LGBTQ-friendly Hipster City Guides from around the world on his gay travel blog, Travels of Adam.
 When he’s not out exploring the coolest bars and clubs, he’s usually enjoying the local arts and culture scene.
-Find more of his travel tips (and embarrassing stories) on Twitter @travelsofadam.
+Find more of his travel tips (and embarrassing stories) on Twitter and Instagram.